The name Cumley was carried to England

 Early Notables of the Cumley family (pre 1700)

 Outstanding amongst the family at this time was Richard Cholmondeley (1460-1521), English farmer and soldier, who served as Lieutenant of the Tower of London; Robert Cholmondeley (1584-1659), created 1st Viscount Cholmondeley in 1628 and became 1st Earl of Leinster

 Cholmondeley (England) in 1645, Chief Justice of England

-in...
-Another 96 words (7 lines of text) are included under the topic Early Cumley Notables in all our PDF Extended History products and printed products wherever possible.
+, an English landowner, Member of Parliament for Scarborough (1624-1629) and (1640-1643), initially a Parliamentarian but...
+Another 73 words (5 lines of text) are included under the topic Early Cumley Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Cumley family to Ireland

 Some of the Cumley family moved to Ireland